Error Mitigation Thresholds in Noisy Random Quantum Circuits: Conclusions

 These results also have implications for measurement-induced phase transitions in hybrid random circuits \cite{Skinner2019,Li2019,FisherRev22,PotterRev22}.
 Such models are not fault-tolerant because circuit-level depolarizing noise drives the system to a short-range correlated mixed state (it acts as a symmetry breaking field in the replica theory \cite{Bao20}).
-The addition of the antinoise terms considered here can restore the symmetries of the model on average, allowing for a stable ordered phase.
-Thus, our analysis indicates that MIPT for $D\ge 2$ can be made fault-tolerant via error mitigation techniques.
+The addition of the antinoise terms considered here can restore the symmetries of the model on average, potentially allowing for a stable ordered phase.

 More broadly, the existence of error mitigation thresholds has important implications for near-term quantum simulation and quantum computing.
-A natural question is whether the threshold behavior observed here extends to other models.
-For example, in quantum simulation of Hamiltonian dynamics, one can apply a continuous time version of PEC \cite{Sun21}.
-An error mitigation threshold qualitatively similar to the one studied in this work should arise for chaotic Hamiltonian evolution with sufficiently strong interactions relative to the dissipation, raising the intriguing possibility of a rich interplay between the Hamiltonian and error mitigated dynamics.
-Similarly, error mitigation thresholds may naturally arise in more conventional quantum algorithms like Shor's factoring algorithm.
+An error mitigation threshold qualitatively similar to the one studied in this work should arise for any chaotic quantum dynamics including Hamiltonian evolution with sufficiently strong interactions relative to the dissipation.